Rent assistance

 Back to top

 You do not need to contact DVA in order to receive the increase.
-If you are eligible for the increase, your payment has been adjusted automatically.
+If you are eligible for the increase, your payment will be adjusted automatically.

 Sharing accommodation